 First, while all flu viruses mutate from year to year, H3N2 viruses tend to accrue more changes that are different from the H3N2 component of the flu vaccine.
 This can lead to a poor match between the strain included in the vaccine and the strains that circulate during flu season.

 The second factor has to do with how flu vaccines are produced.
 Many flu vaccines are produced in eggs.
 H3N2 viruses tend to adapt to growth in eggs more readily than other types of flu viruses.
-These egg-adapted changes can reduce the effectiveness of the vaccine strain.

 The egg adaptation problem will continue as long as flu vaccines are produced in eggs.
 While the H3N2 vaccine strain that was recommended for the 2018/19 flu season is different from the previous season’s H3N2 strain, it still contains the same egg-adapted mutation.